Khan-Ramsha/Data-Analytics/Project 8/Readme.md

+# Project 8 - Capstone Project : Fitbit Consumer Behavior Analysis

-## 🚀  Excited to share insights from analyzing Fitbit Fitness Tracker App data! 📊 As part of a dynamic project, I delved into various aspects of user activity and behavior.
+🚀  Excited to share insights from analyzing Fitbit Fitness Tracker App data! 📊 As part of a dynamic project, I delved into various aspects of user activity and behavior.
 Here's a snapshot of what I discovered :-

 📈 **Trends Identified:** Explored daily, hourly, and minute-level activity patterns, uncovering peaks and troughs in user engagement.
 Identified common trends in sleep duration, physical activity, and heart rate fluctuations.